Christian counseling: History

+In addition to Wundt, Sigmund Freud (1856–1939) offered secular explanations for religious belief.
+Freud proposed that belief in God often stems from an individual's relationship with their father.
+He argued that the "father complex," shaped by the Oedipus complex and early familial relationships, influenced one’s perception of God as an exalted father figure.
+Freud also developed psychotherapy as a field separate from the church.
+These intellectual movements collectively drove counseling practices away from the church and toward secular frameworks.

+Jay Adams brought attention back to the church with his 1970 publication Competent to Counsel, which introduced nouthetic counseling.
+However, his influence waned by the 1980s, and the mantle was taken up by David Powlison.
+A convert to Christianity in adulthood, Powlison advanced Adams’ work and sought to refine the movement.
+His publication of the Journal of Biblical Counseling provided a platform for addressing critical issues within the field, such as balancing the authority of scripture with compassionate engagement, addressing complex psychological problems like trauma and addiction, and integrating insights from broader counseling disciplines without compromising biblical fidelity.
+Powlison’s efforts encouraged Biblical counselors to engage in ongoing self-evaluation and develop methods that were both theologically sound and practically effective, fostering a more nuanced and holistic approach to faith-based counseling.

 Integration with psychology

 Efforts to combine counseling, psychotherapy or other scientific or academic endeavors with Christian or other religious perspectives or approaches are sometimes called "integration".
 Integration of academic subjects with theology has a long history in academia and continues in many colleges and universities that have continued their founding religious underpinnings.
 There are multiple kinds of integration, as it has been defined differently over the years.
 The way in which Christianity has been integrated with psychology thus far is by considering the ways in which psychology and the Bible agree and not integrating the teachings of psychology that don't agree with the Bible.
 While this tactic is still in progress and continuing to be looked at, there have been significant efforts to try and integrate the two.
 Stanton Jones and Richard Buteman came up with a list of three different methods on how to integrate psychology and the Christian faith.
 The methods are called pragmatic eclecticism, metatheoretical eclecticism, and theoretical integration.
 The first method, pragmatic eclecticism, looks at the best solutions for resolving patients' problems based on previous research comparing different methods that have been used.
 The second method is concerned with the effectiveness of the counselor and looks at the tactics they are using that are beneficial and those that are not.
 The third method takes theories that are previously existing and makes that the baseline from which further research can build upon.
 What all integrators of Christianity and psychology do believe as underlying truth is that all truth is God's truth.